World Series Cricket results: International Cup

-WSC West Indies XI won the finals 3–1.
+West Indies won the finals 3–1.

 1979 tour to the West Indies

 In 1979, following the tour of New Zealand, the WSC Australians team set off for a more extensive tour to the Caribbean that would encompass five Supertest games and twelve one-day games against the WSC West Indies.

 Supertests

 For this series the Supertests reverted to a traditional five-day format.